ebaauw/homebridge-rpi/README.md

 Raspberry Pi computers you want Homebridge RPi to expose.

 #### Configure `pigpiod` Service
-Raspbian comes with a standard service for `pigpiod`, in `/lib/systemd/system/pigpiod.service`.
+Raspberry Pi OS comes with a standard service for `pigpiod`, in `/lib/systemd/system/pigpiod.service`.
 By default `pigpiod` won't accept remote connections, due to the `-l` option.
 To enable remote connections, run `sudo raspi-config` and set _Remote GPIO_ (P8)